powercodeacademy/phrg-local-development-env-setup/README.md

 ## Step 8 - Set up the Learn gem

 Now we need to setup the Learn gem.
-Type the following into your terminal: `learn whoami`
+Type the following into your shell session: `learn whoami`

 This will prompt you to set up the Learn gem.